inkVerb/Guru/README.md

 # Pinker
 ## Learn Command Line Linux and Web Code via Vrk

+For more beyond this crash course, visit [http://tldp.org/](The Linux Documentation Project)

 *First, you must have everything set-up and installed.*

 1. Install Ubuntu via YouTube method at [http://verb.ink]